While cover letters are mostly used for job applications, they’re also commonly requested as part of scholarship applications.

 Writing a scholarship cover letter gives you an opportunity to highlight your dedication, goals, and passion to the committee or organization granting the scholarship, greatly improving your chance of convincing them that you’re the best candidate to receive their assistance.

-Structure your scholarship cover letter
+How to structure your scholarship letter

 Knowing how to format your cover letter is the first step.
 A cover letter’s basic structure can be broken down into five main components: